-- Siting of a new 120-mile interstate gas pipeline which will connect a Marcellus Shale gas gathering system in Susquehanna County, PA, to interstate natural gas transmission pipelines in Schoharie County, NY.
+- Siting of a new 120-mile interstate gas pipeline which will connect a Marcellus Shale gas gathering system in Susquehanna County, PA, to an interstate natural gas transmission pipelines in Schoharie County, New York.

-- Represented a wholesale power generator during a 2002 stock acquisition by one of largest competitive generators of wholesale electricity in the United States for $2.9 billion.
-The purchase included more than 80 power plants with a combined generating power of 5,900 MW and with 5,000 MW more under construction, counseled and handled all environmental, regulatory, real property tax, real estate and other matters in New York.
+- Represented a wholesale power generator during a 2002 stock acquisition by one of largest competitive generators of wholesale electricity in the U.S. for $2.9 billion.
+The purchase included more than 80 power plants with a combined generating power of 5,900 MW and with 5,000 MW more under construction, counseled and handled all environmental, regulatory, real property tax, real estate, and other matters in New York.

 - Represented a nuclear energy producer in the asset purchases of two nuclear power facilities on Lake Ontario with generating capacities of 1750MW and 495MW and purchase prices of $695 million and $401 million, respectively, from investor-owned public utilities.

 - Provided energy utility with comprehensive factual and legal analysis of claims and defenses arising from the Hudson River and Onondaga Lake Superfund Sites.

 - Provide ongoing monitoring and updates of the latest legal and regulatory activities regarding shale gas and pipeline issues for energy and gas production clients.